okuvshynov/b63/README.md

 - b63.h header
 - individual counter headers.

-For example, this is how 'benchmarking' cpu cycles and cache misses might look like:
+For example, this is how 'benchmarking' time, cpu cycles and cache misses might look like on Linux:

 ```cpp
 #include "../src/b63.h"